 Most letters that weigh less than one ounce nowadays can be sent with a first-class rate stamp for 55 cents.
 Adding a second stamp (when you don’t know the true postage rate for your letter), results in a very generous donation to the post office.
 Within this article, we’ll discuss a few other methods you can use to determine the correct postage, and ensure that your letter arrives safe and sound.

 If you are sending a two-ounce letter, you are obviously over the one-ounce weight limit rule for one 55 cent stamp.
-A two-ounce letter costs 70 cents to mail.
+A two-ounce letter costs $0.75 to mail ($0.55 for the first ounce and $0.20 for the additional ounce, per the January 24, 2021 price increase).
 If you place two 55 cent stamps on a two-ounce letter, you are overpaying at $1.10 (and you’ll never get that money back).
-You are spending over 50% too much on your postage, so you can imagine how quickly that can add up over time.
+You can imagine how quickly that can add up over time.

 How Many Pages (or Pieces of Paper) Can You Mail with One Stamp?